Introduction to Radio Signal Modulation

 We use a circuit configuration called Balanced Modulator.
 The objective of the balanced modulator is to produce both the sidebands but suppress the carrier.
 In reality, a balanced modulator that is practically used goes one step further and is called Double Balanced Modulator (DBM).
 Not only does a DBM suppress the carrier but unlike a simple balanced mixer, it also suppresses the modulating baseband signal and prevents it from appearing at the output.
 Hence, a DBM can isolate both the input ports (carrier input and baseband input) of the modulator from the output.

 There are several ways of physically realizing a DBM as electronic circuits.
-Passive DBM like the Ring Modulator configuration or active DBM like the Analog Multiplier Gilbert Cell configuration are quite common.
+Passive DBM like the Ring Modulator configuration or active DBM like the Analog Multiplier Gilbert Cell configuration is quite common.
 Radio amateur equipment has consistently used popular integrated circuit (IC) implementation of Gilbert Cell type DMB.
 A very popular IC has been the MC1496.
 Switching type circuit configurations like Sampling Modulator or Quadrature Sampling Modulator are also good options that are often used in modern SDR transceiver designs.
 There are other ways of achieving the objective too.
 The important attribute of a DBM irrespective of how it might be implemented is that it contains only the two sidebands (LSB and USB) components at its output while having removed the carrier and baseband components.

 Now, by applying the DBM in different circuit configurations, any of the three stated methods of SSB generation may be applied to produce the final SSB output.